narfdotpl/narf.pl/content/posts/5k-imac.md

 I can, however, judge the screen size.
 27" 16:9 is very good.
 Regular desktops should be this size.
 I previously used a 23" 16:9 screen at home and a 24" 16:10 one at work, and the iMac is definitely an improvement.
 But.
 But!
 It doesn't seem *huge*, doesn't seem *pro*.
 It's merely *reasonable*.

 This is a minor complaint and it doesn't even qualify as a "problem".
-I&nbsp;probably won't be connecting a second display because of it.
+I probably won't be connecting a second display because of it.
 The fact is, I just feel a bit hungry.
 I see unrealised potential.
 Could the iMac have a 5k 30" 16:10 screen?
 It would make the pixel density a little bit lower, but would the 8% drop from 218 PPI to 201 PPI be perceivable?
 Probably not, but there are more important aspects of the new iMac worth discussing, like ergonomics.

 Design: beauty, ergonomics, practicality